Updated October 21, 2022

-Tellor as a protocol has been alive for two and a half years now and has seen tremendous changes over the years.
+Tellor as a protocol has been alive for three years now and has seen tremendous changes over the years.
 We continue to grow as a network, community, and project, continually using the lessons learned to create a better system that stays true to the values which we were founded on.

 As we make changes, we need to look at where Tellor is currently and where we can do better.
 Overall, when comparing Tellor to a year ago, we’re in a familiar spot.
 The price is down after a crazy volatile year, and although we have more users and are on more chains, it feels like the product market fit is still more elusive than we’d prefer.
 Granted we’re far from alone in the space in seeing users as the bottleneck, but as we propose tweaks to the protocol, we need to keep this main challenge in mind.

 To us at Tellor, we have three priorities when it comes to making changes:

 - How do we get more decentralized, secure, and fast? (move on the trilemma)